altomator/EN-data_mining/README.md

 ### Synopsis
 Newspapers from European digital librabries collections are part of the data set OLR’ed (Optical Layout Recognition) by the project Europeana Newspapers (www.europeana-newspapers.eu).
 The OLR refinement (performed by CCS) consists of the description of the structure of each issue and articles (spatial extent, title and subtitle, classification of content types) using the METS/ALTO format.

 From each digital document is derived a set of bibliographical and descriptive metadata relating to content (date of publication, number of pages, articles, words, illustrations, etc.).
 Shell and XSLT scripts called with Xalan-Java are used to extract some metadata from METS manifest or OCR files.
-The complete set of derived data contains about 4,500,000 atomic metadata values.

 ### Installation